jishnub/MPIMapReduce.jl/docs/src/examples.md

 # Examples
 ## Reduction

-We may compute the sum of arrays on each processor as
+We may compute the elementwise sum of arrays on each processor as

 ```julia
 using MPIMapReduce